secureworks/dalton/README.rst

 determination fails), the ``SENSOR_TECHNOLOGY`` value must follow a certain pattern; it should start with the engine name ('suricata' or 'snort'), followed by a dash followed by the version number.
 For example:  'suricata-4.0.1'.
-This format helps tell the Dalton Controll what technology is being used as well as maps back to the config files on the Controller.
+This format helps tell the Dalton Controller what technology is being used as well as maps back to the config files on the Controller.
+Technically the version number part of the ``SENSOR_TECHNOLOGY`` string can be arbitrary but in that case a configuration file with the corresponding name should be present on the Dalton Controller so it knows which configuration file to load and use for jobs for that sensor.

 For more details on the Dalton Agent configuration options, see the inline comments in the ``dalton-agent.py`` file.